CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.A9 Logging on printers, copiers and multifunction devices

 Activities on printers, copiers and multifunction devices SHOULD be logged.
 It SHOULD be tuned, what is logged, where this is stored and who evaluates this in which time periods.
 Only authorized persons SHOULD have access to the logged information.
-When evaluating the logs, those responsible should abide by applicable laws and regulations, such as privacy.
+When evaluating the logs, those in charge should comply with applicable laws and regulations, such as privacy.
 Unauthorized persons should NOT be able to access the log data.
 In addition, it should be ensured that all devices have a correct system time.

 #### SYS.4.1.A10 Use of network-capable document scanners